I want to go for the Brazilian Butt Lift in March. Can someone tell me what is the usual recovery time for this type of procedure?

 When this procedure is performed properly by a Board Certified Plastic Surgeon and the patient adheres to principles outlined above the results can be amazing.
 Fat transfer has revolutionized our ability to sculpt patient's bodies as plastic surgeons.

-Typical Recovery Time After a Brazilian Butt Lift
+Recovery for Brazilian Butt Lift

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.